majestic53/libws2812/readme.md

 NOTE: You will need to install avr-gcc if you don't already have it.

-To use LIBWS2812, compile the core library and sample files with the accompanying makefile.
-The makefile will produce a series of object files
+To use LIBWS2812, simply include the header file ```ws2812.h```, found under ```./src/lib```, in your project.

-(found in the ./build directory), and a series of hex files (found in the ./bin directory).
+To use the sample projects, compile the core library using the accompanying makefile.
+The makefile will produce a series of object files (found in the ./build directory), and a series of hex files (found in the ./bin directory).

 See the [Examples](https://github.com/majestic53/libws2812#examples) section below for the full example.